bhisaac/5eFP/5eFP-SRD.md

 ## Attack Rolls

 When you make an attack, your attack roll determines whether the attack hits or misses.
 To make an attack roll, roll a d20 and add the appropriate modifiers.
-If the total of the roll plus modifiers equals or exceeds the target’s Armor Class (AC), the attack hits.
-The AC of a character is determined at character creation, whereas the AC of a monster is usually determined by encounter type (minion, elite, boss) and LEVEL, though your GM may modify AC values on some monsters.
+If the total of the roll plus modifiers equals or exceeds the target’s DC, the attack hits.
+The DC of a character is determined by rolling a DEX check, whereas a monster or game feature's DC is usually determined by encounter type (minion, elite, boss) and LEVEL, though your GM may modify DC values on some encounters.

 ### Modifiers to the Roll

 When a character makes an attack roll, the two most common modifiers to the roll are an ability score and LEVEL.
 When a monster makes an attack roll, it uses a modifier usually determined by encounter type (minion, elite, boss) and LEVEL.
-However, your GM may adjust modifiers on some monsters.
+However, your GM may adjust modifiers on some encounters.

 **Ability Score.** The ability score used for a weapon attack is usually STR or DEX.
-At character creation, you choose which ability to use.
+At character creation, players choose which ability their characters use.
+Once this choice is made, it is permanent.
 Monsters usually use the larger of the two ability scores for a weapon attack.

 Some spells also require an attack roll.
 The ability score used for a spell attack depends on the spellcasting ability of the spellcaster.